StackExchange/dnscontrol/docs/writing-providers.md

 has A and MX records), you have to replace all the records at that label.
 (GANDI_V5)
 * **incremental-label-type:** Like incremental-record, but updates to any records at a label have to be done by type.
 For example, if a label (www.example.com) has many A and MX records, even the smallest change to one of the A records requires replacing all the A records.
 Any changes to the MX records requires replacing all the MX records.
 If an A record is converted to a CNAME, one must remove all the A records in one call, and add the CNAME record with another call.
 This is deceptively difficult to get right; if you have the choice between incremental-label-type and incremental-label, pick incremental-label.
 (DESEC, ROUTE53)
+* **registrar only:** These providers are registrars but do not provide DNS service.
+(CSCGLOBAL, EASYNAME, INTERNETBS, OPENSRS)

-All providers use the "diff" module to detect differences.
+All DNS providers use the "diff" module to detect differences.
 It takes two zones and returns records that are unchanged, created, deleted, and modified.
 The zone providers use the